Physics-50/Module-1/docs/week3.md

 In the figure itself

 + **Scale bar:** Any experimental images (e.g., from a microscope) should be accompanied by a scale bar, which provides a sense of the size of the system studied.
 Usually a scale bar is a plain, thick horizontal line segment in black or white.
 The length of the scale bar is either written directly above or below the bar, or it is provided in the caption.
+If a ruler is clearly shown (with legible markings) in the image itself, it provides a scale bar and an additional one is not necessary.

 + **(optional) Additional markings:** If there are any additional symbols or marks in the figure that are not data points, they must be visually distinct (in e.g., shape, color) from the images shown in the figure.

 *In the figure caption*

 + **Title sentence:** This short sentence (with a subject and a verb!) explains the point of what is shown in the figure.
-It tells the reader what your data mean and ideally this clearly connects to the main result (thesis) of the paper.
+It tells the reader what your data mean and ideally directly presents or supports the main result (thesis) of the paper.

 + **Connection to data** The caption must make a direct connection between what is shown in the figure and the claim made in the title sentence.
 Where appropriate there should also be a connection between panels of the figure.
-For example in the figure you will prepare for this module, the description of your image of the experimental set-up (panel a) should include sufficient detail of the experimental procedure for the reader to understand how the data presented in the plot in panel B was obtained.
+For example in the figure you will prepare for this module, the description of your image of the experimental setup (panel a) should include sufficient detail of the experimental procedure for the reader to understand how the data presented in the plot in panel B was obtained.

 + **(optional) Panel title:** If the figure has multiple panels, each panel gets its own brief title.
 This is almost always a phrase, without a verb.